fbuchser/Project-submission-Group-G2-C/README.md

 This repository includes the file structure, code and report for the Foundations of Data Science project of Group G2-C.

-The group members og G2-C were:
+The group members of G2-C were:
 - Frank Julia
 - Schär Sabine
 - Nagendran Varsa